saarw/flushout/README.md

 # flushout

-Flushout is a distributed data model based on event sourcing to support single-page applications and mobile clients that need to interact with data models without network delay and support offline processing.
-Clients interact with a local proxy of a remote master model and flush changes to the master in the background for reconciliation with changes from other clients.
+Flushout is a distributed data model based on event sourcing for collaborative applications and for clients that need responsive interaction without network delay or need to function offline.
+Clients interact with a local proxy of a remote master model without accessing the network and can periodically flush changes from the proxy to the master in the background when the network is available.

 # Installation